mcarla/ufo/HOWTO.md

  [-4.06958218e-05 -5.16921708e-06  2.87191971e-15 -1.74380874e-14]
  .....
 ```
-Note how in the latter case the vertical coordinates are much closer to 0, as to be expected since no vertical orbit is produced by the correctors and no other errors are present in the lattice.
+Note how in the latter case the vertical coordinates are much closer to 0, as to be expected since no vertical orbit is produced by the sextupole and no other optics error is present in the lattice.

 ## _Optics(line, where=[], periodic=True, parameters=[], flags=LINEAR | ACHROMATIC, context=None, options=None_